ronicst/prgs-events-aggregation-system/README.md

     - Locate the new service in Services.msc and start it.

 Running the services:
-- Web api may be launched with F5 in VisualStudio in dedug mode, Or by executing - dotnet run in src\EventsWebService folder
+- Web api may be launched with F5 in VisualStudio in debug mode, Or by executing - dotnet run in src\EventsWebService folder
 - Api is explorable at - http://localhost:5083/swagger/index.html
 - Authentication key is in the appsettings.json file.
 - Windows service is in manual mode, start it when needed.

 - Basic functionality of the system:
 1. Web api is accepting different type of events.
-1. When event is post it's data and type is send as message to the rabbitMQ queue.
+1. When event is post its data and type is sent as message to the rabbitMQ queue.
 1. The windows service is listening for messages in the queue.
 1. When a message is received it than stores the data in a local database file - \src\EventsProcessWindowsService\eventsdb.db

-Note: There is addtitional queue - eventsQueue.tests - which also receives the same messages, but they are not consumed, it is to be used in tests for validations of the features in the web api.
+Note: There is additional queue - eventsQueue.tests - which also receives the same messages, but they are not consumed, it is to be used in tests for validations of the features in the web api.
 - More details can be found in - SystemDocumentation.txt